carbon-design-system/carbon-components-vue/README.md

    working on it.
 Look for issues with a "V3 - Vue3" label.
 A "dibs" issue will have that label and a title of "[component name] work in progress" so for example "CvDatePicker work in progress".
 4. If no one else is already working on it, create an issue and label it as above.
-   1. Work on the component and create a PR when you are ready.
+   - Work on the component and create a PR when you are ready.
    - Components are expected to be implemented as [single file components](https://vuejs.org/guide/scaling-up/sfc.html) using the Vue [composition api](https://vuejs.org/guide/extras/composition-api-faq.html).
 See `CvCheckbox` as an example.
 The Vue 2 components use the options API.
    - You should reference the existing Vue 2 component while developing the code.
 The existing components often have the community enhancements that need to be maintained.
    - You should reference the DOM in the React components storybook and be sure to include any accessibility improvements that might be there.
    - You should provide a story and test case for the component.
 For example:
-        ```javascript
+     ```
-        src / components / CvCheckbox / CvCheckbox.stories.js;
+     src/components/CvCheckbox/CvCheckbox.stories.js
-        src / components / CvCheckbox / CvCheckbox.vue;
+     src/components/CvCheckbox/CvCheckbox.vue
-        src / components / CvCheckbox / __tests__ / CvCheckbox.spec.js;
+     src/components/CvCheckbox/__tests__/CvCheckbox.spec.js
-        src / components / CvCheckbox / index.js;
+     src/components/CvCheckbox/index.js
      ```
    - If you have question tag @davidnixon in your issue and let me know how I can help.

 ### Changelog